Luis Alberto Lacalle: Opposition to the dictatorship (1973–1985)

-Vice-President of Senate

-When democracy was restored in 1984 he was elected senator, and became vice-president of the Senate.

-President of Uruguay
+He campaigned for the "NO" option in the 1980 constitutional referendum.
+In 1981, within the framework of the campaign for the 1982 primary elections in which there was a greater democratic opening, Lacalle founded the Congreso Nacional Herrerista (lit.
+'National Herrerista Council'), a sector within the National Party.
+In the 1984 general election that ended the dictatorship, he endorsed Alberto Zumarán for president, who was defeated by Julio María Sanguinetti.
+However, Lacalle was elected Senator of the Republic.

+National leadership (1985–1990)

+Following the 1984 election, Lacalle served as Senator of the Republic in the 42nd Legislature.
+In 1987 he was appointed vice president of the Senate.
+In this period he increased his political profile and began to be compared to John F. Kennedy.

+Presidency (1990–1995)

 1989 election

-In 1989 he ran for the presidency for his faction, Herrerismo, with running-mate Gonzalo Aguirre.
-In the subsequent elections in November 1989, the National Party defeated the rival Colorado Party (running with several presidential candidates: Jorge Batlle, Jorge Pacheco Areco and Hugo Fernández Faingold) and Broad Front (running with presidential candidate Líber Seregni).
-Lacalle received the most votes within his party, defeating Carlos Julio Pereyra and Alberto Zumarán, and thus was elected President of Uruguay, taking office on March 1, 1990 for a five-year term.
+In 1989 he ran for the presidency for his faction, Herrerismo, with Gonzalo Aguirre as his running-mate.
+In the 1989 general election, governed by the Ley de Lemas system, Lacalle received the most votes of any presidential candidate, while his party was the most voted political group.
+Under the Ley de Lemas system, the highest finishing candidate of the most-voted party was elected president.

+He took office on March 1, 1990 for a five-year term.
+He formed a coalition with some factions of the Colorado Party, called Coincidencia Nacional (lit.
+'National Coincidence').

 Tenure

 Upon taking office, Lacalle sent parliament a tax reform bill which was immediately passed with the support of the Colorado Party.
 Sales tax were increased from 21% to 22% income tax was increased and a few other taxes were created.
 During his rule, he encouraged a free market program, participated in the Brady bonds plan to alleviate foreign debt obligations, and was a co-founder of the Mercosur, along with the presidents of Paraguay, Brazil, and Argentina, which came into effect with the Treaty of Asunción in 1991.

 In 1992, support for his economic reforms suffered a heavy blow when one of his most significant initiatives, a plan to privatize Uruguay's state-owned companies, was rejected by referendum.

 In the 1994 national elections, he selected his Interior Minister, Juan Andrés Ramírez to be the presidential candidate of the Herrerismo faction.
 The National Party narrowly lost the elections to the Colorado Party.

 Among several prominent politicians who took part in his government are Héctor Gros Espiell, Sergio Abreu, Juan Andrés Ramírez, Carlos Cat and Ignacio de Posadas.